 “Christmas is carnage,” declares Ferdinand the duck in Babe.
-It certainly feels that way this year, and I’m not just referring to Sony caving in to a bunch of morally backward, yet oddly technologically advanced, provocateurs with a collective Napoleon complex.
+The holiday season certainly feels that way this year.
 So I am regifting an old Christmas post from this blog’s first year.
 Reading it provides the perfect opportunity to practice your fake smile and pretend you like something you neither need nor want.

 One of my most vivid holiday memories doesn’t involve mistletoe, a bow-collared puppy or even one of those sweet X-Wing fighters with the laser sound effects and the push-button R2-D2.
 Rather, it was the Christmas Eve my father and I disenfranchised pretty much the entire family.

 It was one of those rare holidays when entire sets of aunts, uncles and cousins made the cross-country journey to my grandparents’ house—a true family gathering.
-Dad and I were tasked with a pilgrimage to the video store (remember those?) for some festive holiday viewing.
+Dad and I were tasked with a pilgrimage to the video store (those were a thing) for some festive holiday viewing.

 In our defense, we made it clear that it would be a cold day in Hawaii before we returned with the likes of It’s a Wonderful Life or Miracle on 34th St. That said, we also didn’t come back with the thematic and broadly appealing A Christmas Story or even National Lampoon’s Christmas Vacation.